Megan Thee Stallion shooting: Rap artist Tory Lanez charged with shooting singer's feet at party

-Stallion was shot in the feet at a party in the Hollywood Hills on July 12.
+Megan Thee Stallion was shot in the feet on July 12.
 She initially declined to name the suspect but later publicly said it was Lanez, whose legal name is Daystar Peterson.

 The Los Angeles County District Attorney's Office on Thursday said Lanez has been charged "with one felony count each of assault with a semiautomatic firearm - personal use of a firearm - and carrying a loaded, unregistered firearm in a vehicle.
 The defendant also faces a gun allegation and that he personally inflicted great bodily injury."